 - pupil support aims to encourage as much independence as possible within a safe and caring environment

 - we have access to the expertise of LEA services and other agencies if it is required

 Note: At Tetsworth Primary school it has not been possible to adapt part of the site to enable easy access for wheelchairs, or to provide easy access to toilet and washing areas as it is a Grade 2 listed building

 B1 Allocation of Resources

 All schools in Oxfordshire receive funding for pupils with SEN in three main ways:

 - the base budget which covers teaching and curriculum expenses, as well as the cost of the SENCo plus a deprivation figure set by LEA rules at any time

-- Pupil Premium money for children on FSM and LAC as well as Forces children
+- Pupil Premium money for children on Free School Meals and Children We Care For as well as Forces children

 - specific funds that are allocated to pupils with statements or Education, Health and Care plans

 The headteacher, SENCo and the governors of the school regularly monitor the needs of pupils with SEN. Resources are allocated according to need.
 The resources available include ancillary help, teacher time and materials, and these are dependent on the school’s SEN budget.
 Any money allocated as a result of statutory assessment is spent according to the terms outlined in the resulting statement of SEN or Education Health and Care plan.
 The school has a continuing commitment to purchase appropriate resources for pupils with SEN.

 John Hampden and Tetsworth Federation of Schools follow LEA guidance, as given in SEN Support in Oxfordshire Schools and Settings, to ensure that all pupils’ needs are appropriately met.
 Details of how resources are allocated are included on each school’s Provision Map.